ElektraInitiative/libelektra/doc/tutorials/understanding-error-messages.md

 ## Error message format

-Error messages which are emitted from Elektra's C/C++ code have the same message format for all errors (See [design decision](../decisions/error_message_format.md)).
+Error messages which are emitted from Elektra have the same message format for all errors (See [design decision](../decisions/error_message_format.md)).

 The design looks like: